 Unboxing the Sony

-The moment I took the Sony out of the box, I realized that I had never held a Sony camera before.
-This shocked me a bit, because I had been considering buying this camera for so long.
+The crazy part was that the moment I took the Sony out of the box, I realized that I had never held a Sony camera before.
+This shocked me a bit because I had been considering buying this camera for so long.
 I read all the reviews and watched lots of videos.
-But never worked with it yet, like I had with the Canon.
-I felt hopeless.
-While I was holding the camera in my hands, none of the buttons and menu options made sense to me.
-I basically wanted to send it back immediately.
-I must say, despite feeling so overwhelmed, it had already been a long day and probably wasn’t the best timing to start figuring out a new camera.
-So I packed it back up and decided to look at it into it over the weekend.
+But I’ve never worked with it, like I used to with the Canon.
+I felt a bit clueless, to be honest.
+While I was holding the camera in my hands, none of the buttons or menu options made sense to me.
+I basically wanted to send it back immediately, because it felt way too complicated for me to understand.
+But I figured it wasn’t the best time to start learning a new camera late at night, so I packed it back up and gave myself some space during the weekend.

 Understanding the buttons and menu

-One of the features that makes the Sony a7 iii highly liked by videographers is the option to film in 120 frames per second.
-This super slow motion effect seems to work really smooth and without losing image quality.
+One of the features that makes the Sony A7 III highly liked by videographers is the option to film at 120 frames per second.
+This super slow-motion effect seems to work really smoothly without losing image quality.
 However, I experienced some difficulties with setting this up.
-There just wasn’t an option to select the 120 fps in the menu.
-After some research, it turns out that the European version of the Sony a7 iii doesn’t standard come with the 120 fps option.
-This is, because the European camera is set on PAL, while the American version uses NTSC.
-The 120 fps is only an option for NTSC, not for PAL.
+There just wasn’t an option to select 120 fps in the menu.
+After some research, it turns out that the European version of the Sony A7 III doesn’t come standard with the 120 fps option.
+This is because the European camera is set on PAL, while the American version uses NTSC.
+120 fps is only an option for NTSC, not PAL.
 Luckily, you can convert your camera to NTSC and get the 120 fps option shown in your menu.
-I then customized a preset for this, so that I can simply switch to the 120 fps setting with one turn on the wheel.
-Again, hooray for Youtube tutorials!
+I then set a preset for this so that I can simply switch to the 120 fps setting with one turn of the wheel.

 Overall likes and dislikes

-I do have a couple of dislikes as well.
-Mainly about the user experience.
 It took me a long time to get comfortable with this camera.
-Together with Youtube tutorials and the manual, I have found ways to make the 120 fps work, figured out how to access the images on my PC and set up the presets in the menu.
-Especially, because this camera is so advanced it takes time to learn and discover what all the options do.
-It would be good to keep doing research online and trying out different settings to get more familiar with the camera.
+Together with Youtube tutorials and the manual, I have found ways to make the 120 fps work, figured out how to access the images on my PC, and set up the presets in the menu.
+Especially because this camera is so advanced, it takes time to learn and discover what all the options do.
+From time to time, I still search online for support or get inspiration from how other photographers work with it.

-It is however a complicated machine that I still have to learn a lot about.
-But it is absolutely worth it, since the quality and possibilities are amazing.
-If you’d like to read more about the specifications of the Sony a7 iii, please click here.
-Also, check out the photo’s I made with this camera by clicking here.
+For me, the investment was absolutely worth it, since the quality and possibilities are amazing.
+However, I still think it is good to compare your needs with those of other cameras and brands before making a decision.
+If you’d like to read more about the specifications of the Sony A7 III, please click here.
+Also, check out the photos I made with this camera by clicking here.